mk-fg/notification-thing/README.md

 	}
 	#notification #body { font-size: 8px; }

+##### Markup

 [Pango markup](https://developer.gnome.org/pango/stable/PangoMarkupFormat.html)
-both in message body and summary is supported, but *stripped* if pango fails to parse it, so make sure to properly xml-escape passed stuff or use --disable-markup option to force displaying stuff as-is.
+both in message body and summary is supported and processing of it is enabled by default (can be disabled with --markup-disable).

+Whether it should be parsed can also be controlled on per-message basis by passing boolean "x-nt-markup" hint (true - enabled, false - disabled).

+Other --markup-* options are available to control what happens when pango fails to parse the tags in text - whether it should be stripped (--markup-strip-on-err option) and/or warning should be issued.

 Technically GtkTextView widget used for message body doesn't allow pango markup (though GtkLabel holding summary does, see also